MCP Server

 The DatoCMS MCP server connects DatoCMS directly to AI assistants through the Model Context Protocol (MCP).
-It allows MCP-compatible tools, such as Claude Code, Cursor, VS Code, and Windsurf, to interact with your DatoCMS projects using natural language commands.
-Log in once via OAuth and work across every project you have access to in a single session.
+It allows MCP-compatible tools, such as Claude Code, Claude Desktop, ChatGPT, Cursor, VS Code, and Windsurf, to interact with your DatoCMS projects using natural language commands.

 What you can do